 Items to look for

 Okay, now that the easy part of powering up is done, it’s time for the farmy bit.
-Here I will be listing all the high-impact items you can pick up, and how to get them (aside from drops).
+Here, I will be listing all the high-impact items you can equip, and how to get them (aside from drops).

-Shield: while this is truly an RNG effort, shards and DB’s should be used to get Johanna’s Guard.
+Shield: while this is truly an RNG effort, shards and DB’s should be used to get Guard of Johanna.
 It has a really low chance to pop from here, though.

 Might as well remind you about the 2 bounty rings here…